-AD {MP} ,PA-UDef,i,t = UDef AD in the UDef PA in forest stratum i in year t (ha) A PA,inflated,UDef,i = Area of unplanned deforestation within forest stratum i of the UDef PA over the monitoring period, conservatively inflated for uncertainty (ha) MPL = Length of monitoring period (years) t = 1, 2, 3,, t^ years elapsed since the start of the project i = = 1, 2, 3,, M forest stratum For UDef LB: $AD{MP,LB-UDef,i,t} =$ $\frac{A{LB,inflated,UDef,i}}{MPL}$ (33) Where: AD {MP,LB-UDef,i,t} = UDef AD in the UDef LB in forest stratum i in year t (ha) ALB,inflated,UDef,i = Area of unplanned deforestation within forest stratum i of the UDef L В over the monitoring period, conservatively inflated for uncertainty (ha) MPL = Length of monitoring period (years) i = = 1, 2, 3,, M forest stratum t = = 1, 2, 3,, t^ years elapsed since the start of the project
+$AD{MP,PA-UDef,i,t}$ = UDef AD in the UDef PA in forest stratum i in year t (ha)

+$A{PA,inflated,UDef,i}$ = Area of unplanned deforestation within forest stratum i of the UDef PA over the monitoring period, conservatively inflated for uncertainty (ha)

+MPL = Length of monitoring period (years)

+For UDef LB:

+$$AD{MP,LB-UDef,i,t} = \frac{A{LB,inflated,UDef,i}}{MPL}$$ (33)

+$AD{MP,LB-UDef,i,t}$ = UDef AD in the UDef LB in forest stratum i in year t (ha)

+ALB,inflated,UDef,i = Area of unplanned deforestation within forest stratum i of the UDef LB over the monitoring period, conservatively inflated for uncertainty (ha)

+MPL = Length of monitoring period (years)

-5.3.3.3 Estimation of Carbon Stock Changes per Stratum
+5.3.3.3 Estimation of Annual Emissions Caused by Unplanned Deforestation

-Emissions resulting from unplanned deforestation in the project scenario must be estimated using the same estimates of carbon stock differences established for the baseline scenario (Section 5.3.2.3), paired with the conservatively inflated areas of unplanned deforestation obtained in Equations (30) (for the UDef PA) and (31) (for the UDef LB).
-However, in the event of a natural disturbance impacting 100 contiguous hectares or more that does not result in a transition to non-forest, additional forest strata may be defined.
+Annual emissions resulting from changes in carbon stocks caused by unplanned deforestation in the project scenario must be estimated using the same estimates of carbon stock differences that were established for the baseline (Section 5.3.2.3), paired with the conservatively inflated annualized UDef AD obtained in Equations (32) (for the UDef PA) and (33) (for the UDef LB).
+In the event of natural disturbance impacting 100 contiguous hectares or more that does not result in a transition to non-forest, additional forest strata must be defined.